 Description

-If starting from Abbey Wood Station entrance cross the road immediately outside and turn right along the flyover.
-This seems an unpromising start but at the bottom is a meadow which is the closest part of LA Woods to the station.
-Turn into it, keeping to the left then along a small lane to come out opposite the section of the woods with the Abbey ruins and the Lodge, kiosk and toilets.
-Head past these, keeping the bulk of the woodland on your right until the playground.
-This is where you turn into the woods proper although the paths roughly parallel the woodland edge.
-You will meet up with the Green Chain Walk (section 2) and from there it's very easy to follow the "G-C" markers and fingerposts all the way to Erith Station.
+The start point is immediately outside the Abbey Wood Station which is above the original high street level, but there are lifts and stairs on both sides.
+From the station entrance cross the roadway then turn right which brings you down the flyover.
+The traffic is an unpromising start but just at the bottom is a meadow, the closest part of Lesnes Abbey Woods and the quickest escape from the roads.
+Turn into it, keeping to the left, then into trees and along a small lane to come out opposite parkland.
+The Lodge (with public toilets) is ahead.
+Head past them and then around the Abbey ruins, keeping the bulk of the woodland on your right until the playground.
+Here you turn into the woods proper on paths that are roughly parallel to the woodland edge.
+Shortly before leaving the woods you join the Green Chain Walk and then it's easy to navigate using their green fingerposts and "G-C" post markers through streets and Franks Park and all the way to Erith.

-At Erith the path goes along the Thames waterfront.
-This was a highlight of my own walk but there are a few blind corners on the sometimes narrow path so you could follow the "Link to Erith Station" signs, basically using West St to cut out the river altogether.
+At Erith the route, and the Green Chain, takes the lower path along Thames waterfront.
+This was a highlight of my own walk but there are a few blind corners on the sometimes narrow path so you could follow the higher one (which I haven't tested) or earlier follow the GC "Link to Erith Station" signs, basically using West St to cut out the river altogether.

-Edited to add: If you walk this route between mid February and early May it's well worth a detour to see the Lesnes Abbey spring flowers, particularly the unusual wild daffodils in Feb/Mar but as these fade sheets of wood anemones and then bluebells take over.
-There aren't that many actually on this route but some areas south of the Lodge and Abbey have been protected from trampling with spectacular results.
-The photo is from one of those areas, and on the little map you can see the thin black line marking the edges of the enclosures
+If you walk this route between February and May it is worth a detour to see the Lesnes Abbey spring flowers, particularly the unusual wild daffodils in Feb/Mar.
+As these fade sheets of wood anemones and then bluebells take over.
+The best areas have been protected from trampling with spectacular results.
+On the little map ('Photo' 1) a thin black line marks the enclosures and this route is dark green, photo 2 is from one of these off-route areas

-If starting from Abbey Wood Station entrance cross the road immediately outside and turn right along the flyover.
-This seems an unpromising start but at the bottom is a meadow which is the closest part of LA Woods to the station.
-Turn into it, keeping to the left then along a small lane to come out opposite the section of the woods with the Abbey ruins and the Lodge, kiosk and toilets.
-Head past these, keeping the bulk of the woodland on your right until the playground.
-This is where you turn into the woods proper although the paths roughly parallel the woodland edge.
-You will meet up with the Green Chain Walk (section 2) and from there it's very easy to follow the "G-C" markers and fingerposts all the way to Erith Station.
+The start point is immediately outside the Abbey Wood Station which is above the original high street level, but there are lifts and stairs on both sides.
+From the station entrance cross the roadway then turn right which brings you down the flyover.
+The traffic is an unpromising start but just at the bottom is a meadow, the closest part of Lesnes Abbey Woods and the quickest escape from the roads.
+Turn into it, keeping to the left, then into trees and along a small lane to come out opposite parkland.
+The Lodge (with public toilets) is ahead.
+Head past them and then around the Abbey ruins, keeping the bulk of the woodland on your right until the playground.
+Here you turn into the woods proper on paths that are roughly parallel to the woodland edge.
+Shortly before leaving the woods you join the Green Chain Walk and then it's easy to navigate using their green fingerposts and "G-C" post markers through streets and Franks Park and all the way to Erith.

-At Erith the path goes along the Thames waterfront.
-This was a highlight of my own walk but there are a few blind corners on the sometimes narrow path so you could follow the "Link to Erith Station" signs, basically using West St to cut out the river altogether.
+At Erith the route, and the Green Chain, takes the lower path along Thames waterfront.
+This was a highlight of my own walk but there are a few blind corners on the sometimes narrow path so you could follow the higher one (which I haven't tested) or earlier follow the GC "Link to Erith Station" signs, basically using West St to cut out the river altogether.

-Edited to add: If you walk this route between mid February and early May it's well worth a detour to see the Lesnes Abbey spring flowers, particularly the unusual wild daffodils in Feb/Mar but as these fade sheets of wood anemones and then bluebells take over.
-There aren't that many actually on this route but some areas south of the Lodge and Abbey have been protected from trampling with spectacular results.
-The photo is from one of those areas, and on the little map you can see the thin black line marking the edges of the enclosures
+If you walk this route between February and May it is worth a detour to see the Lesnes Abbey spring flowers, particularly the unusual wild daffodils in Feb/Mar.
+As these fade sheets of wood anemones and then bluebells take over.
+The best areas have been protected from trampling with spectacular results.
+On the little map ('Photo' 1) a thin black line marks the enclosures and this route is dark green, photo 2 is from one of these off-route areas

 Status